vasanthk/web-security-basics/README.md

 * Browser decrypts the data and displays page

+#### Advantages of Implementing HTTPS

+* Trust – If you get an EV certificate that shows the green address bar in the browser, you’re going to be giving your visitors a sense of trust.
+And when they know you’re taking their security seriously, they’re going to be appreciative.

+* Verification – One of the best things about installing an SSL certificate on your server is that it guarantees your visitors you really are who you say you are.
+This is important when trying to do business online.

+* Integrity of Data – Additionally, with SSL, you can guarantee integrity of data.
+For example, without SSL, it’s possible to not only intercept data going to and from the web server, but to change it as well!

+* Google and SEO – Last but not least, you have to take into consideration the recent announcements by Google that they’re going to be using whether or not a server uses SSL as a ranking signal.

+#### Disadvantages of SSL

+* Cost of Certificate – It is possible to get a free SSL certificate, but this isn’t recommended for a lot of reasons.
+Depending on the type of cert you buy, the price will vary quite a bit.
+However, when you consider the added level of security, the cost isn’t really prohibitive for most websites.

+* Mixed Modes – If your SSL implementation isn’t setup correctly and you still have some files being served via HTTP rather than HTTPS, visitors are going to get a warning message in their browser letting them know some of the data isn’t protected.
+This can be confusing to some website visitors.

+* Proxy Caching – Another possible problem is if you have a complex proxy caching system setup on your web server.
+Encrypted content isn’t going to be able to be cached.
+To get around this, you need to add a server to handle the encryption before it gets to the caching server.
+This will require additional costs, but it’s a good way to make sure you’re encrypting your visitors’ data when they’re accessing your website.

+* Mobile – When SSL was first implemented, it was meant for web based applications.
+While the ability to go beyond HTTPS has come a long way in the last few years, it can sometimes be a pain to setup and might require changes to in-house software or buying additional modules from application vendors.
+Still, for everything that is on the web or accessible via a web browser, SSL / TLS is definitely the way to go.

+#### Myths About SSL / TLS

+* Resource Hog – When setup correctly, SSL is not going to eat up all your server resources.
+While this may have been true ten years ago or more, this isn’t the case these days on most modern servers.

+* Latencies – Another problem people worry about needlessly is that setting up SSL on their server will cause all of their web pages to load slower in browsers when people view them.
+Just like the last point, this just isn’t the case.

+* Cache Problems – In the past SSL could cause problems if you had a system of caching setup on your web server, but this isn’t the case for most servers these days.
+That said, Internet Explorer 6 may still have problems.

+* Scary Warning Messages – Another thing that’s not really a problem is the myth that installing an SSL certificate will lead to a lot of scary error and warning messages.
+This is only true if you don’t set it up correctly, and it’s really not that difficult to be honest.

 #### How to crack SSL

 There is no simple and straight-forward way; SSL is secure when done correctly.
 An attacker can try **if the user ignores certificate warnings** though, which would break the security instantly.
 When a user does this, the attacker doesn't need a private key from a CA to forge a certificate, he merely has to send a certificate of his own.